exyi/diplomka/diplomka/text/3-analysis-3-metrics.md

 Traditionally, we would measure a hydrogen bond between the hydrogen and the acceptor heavy atom.
 Since the exact hydrogen positions are often unknown, we will instead only consider the distance between heavy atoms (oxygen, nitrogen, or carbon).
 Despite the availability of many algorithms for completing PDB structures with the missing hydrogens, there are tricky cases where automatic the completion fails.
-Specifically, some bases may hold a charge and thus have an additional hydrogen, or it may be in a tautomeric form where the hydrogens are on different atoms.
+Specifically, some bases may hold a charge and thus have an additional hydrogen, such as in i-Motif cytosine pairs or it may be in a tautomeric form where the hydrogens are on different atoms.
 Although it isn't common, it is crucial in some basepair classes, and it is likely to be biologically relevant (TODO https://doi.org/10.1002/cphc.200900687 ?, TODO https://www.ncbi.nlm.nih.gov/pmc/articles/PMC97597/ ?).
 TODO cWH-A-G

 In addition to the distance, we can simply determine an angle between the two heavy atoms and a third atom situated on each base.